-I am what society calls, FAT; based on the worldly view.
+I am what society calls FAT; based on world view.
 My body type is one that people feel comfortable judging.
 These judgments come from the visual standard of what is considered fit.
 It has taken a long time to share my emotion of the presumptions made about me.
 Now, I would like to address it for those that may experience similar types of assumptions.
-Regardless of the issue being judged, we impede others by sharing our view based on assuming what we don't know.
-To guess can fuel fires, to seek truth puts them out!
+Regardless of being judged, we impede others by sharing our views based on assuming what we don't know.
+To guess can fuel fires; to seek truth puts them out!

-Truth is I was fit.
-I was living a life of active pursuit in sports, outdoor recreation, experiential adventure ropes, aerobics teaching, and any activity that captures my interest.
+The truth is I was fit.
+I lived a life of active pursuit in sports, outdoor recreation, experiential adventure ropes, aerobics teaching, and any activity that captures my interest.
 Now, I am well over the pound limit and BMI index for my age, and yet I am not the unhealthiest person people assume me to be.
 My truth is I am not fat; I am a survivor.

-When I was in my later thirties, I got hit by a mysterious illness, and it slammed me into a life I did not choose.
-(I know, you’re thinking what a sob story, and at least it’s not something worse!)
-But, for me, it was worse, because while to some, I appear lazy or unmotivated, nothing is further from the truth.
+When I was in my late thirties, I got hit by a mysterious illness, and it slammed me into a life I did not choose.
+I know you’re thinking what a sob story, and at least it’s not something worse!
+It was worse for me because nothing is further from the truth while I appear lazy or unmotivated; I am not.
 While we understand weight loss due to illness, it is more common to shame and blame the opposite reaction of weight gain from medications and disease.
 Both are uncontrollable; however, as sick as it sounds, one is more socially acceptable in society.

-Allow me to continue to pull a layer of my example to better comprehend how assumption is misleading.
-Again I am not fat, I am a survivor.
-My Muscles waste, they do not conduct in the heat, and when my heart and mind say go the muscles and nerves reply, NO!!!
-To further explain, I and many others are the faces of neuromuscular disease/medical anomalies.
-Our bodies do not cooperate with the mind and heart of wanting to move or be active, like trying to make a car run without gas.
-See our muscles need messages to perform, and mine reacts with a static response, and often the entire conductivity shuts off.
+Allow me to continue to pull a layer of my example to comprehend better how to assume is misleading.
+Again, I am not fat; I am a survivor.
+My muscles waste!
+They do not conduct in the heat, and when my heart and mind want to go, the muscles and nerves reply, NO!!!
+To further explain, I and many others are the faces of muscular disease/medical anomalies.
+Our bodies do not cooperate with the mind and heart of moving or being active, like making a car run without gas.
+See, our muscles need messages to perform, and mine reacts with a static response, and often the entire conductivity shuts off.

 Ask questions and get to know the real stories

-Here is the weirdest part, I walk sometimes, talk most of the time, can appear normal, whatever normal is?
-I nearly always struggle with stairs, emit the sound of dysarthria, or as onlookers like to call it, sounding drunk without drinking.
-There are stronger possibilities I could fall, and as for getting up, let’s just say that "I’ve fallen and can’t get up thing” is real.
+Here is the strange part, I walk sometimes, talk most of the time, can appear normal, whatever normal is?
+I nearly always struggle with stairs; my speech slurs, called Dysarthria, or as onlookers like to call it, sounding drunk without drinking.
+There are more substantial possibilities I could fall, and as for getting up, let’s say that "I’ve fallen and can’t get up thing” is real.
 I eat reasonable amounts of food.
-Often I am anorexic due to meds nausea and eat too little, or no food.
-Other times I am famished although this is rarer.
-Either way, it does not matter, as my body cannot get to the level of burn that my form requires for losing.
+Often I am anorexic due to medication, nausea, and eat too little or no food.
+Other times I am famished, although this is rarer.
+Either way, it does not matter, as my body cannot get to the burn level that my form requires for losing.

-Before this health issue developed, I had a slower metabolism and worked to lose weight in my college and adult Years because of my wanting to be healthy for myself and others.
+Before this health issue developed, I had a slower metabolism and worked to lose weight in my college and adult Years because I wanted to be healthy for myself and others.
 My husband, my children deserved my attention to wellness and health, and yet it meets with futility against this disease.

-Here is the thing, under my fat bodacious bod I am not as unhealthy as one might think.
-My sugar, when I am not hopeless and giving into or giving up, is within normal limits.
-I am not a chronic sweet tooth and never been much of a snacker, although in my later years it's easier not to give a hoot!
+Here is the thing, under my fat-bodacious body, I am not as unhealthy as one might think.
+When I am not hopeless and giving in or giving up, my sugar is within normal limits.
+I am not a chronic sweet tooth and have never been much of a snack eater, although, in my later years, it's easier not to give a hoot!
 My blood pressure runs average to low, and my other test for cardiac health and such are within normal limits.
 As I age, that is more complicated if I stop trying.

-I love how people assume that because of my plus size that I have chosen this and want to remain this way.
+I love how people assume that I have chosen this and want to remain this way because of my plus size.
 Hah!!!
 Not true!!!!
 I also love how people work in Bariatric surgery or healthy eating tips into many conversations when I am among them.
-Truth told I probably eat better and less than most of them.
-Where I appreciate their desire to help and understand that to them, it is inconceivable that a disease process could block the ability for the body to respond.
-I sigh, profoundly and state, I will surely consider that and try it.
+Truth told, I probably eat better and less than most of them.
+I appreciate their desire to help and understand that it is inconceivable that a disease process could block the body's ability to respond.
+I sigh profoundly and state, I will indeed consider that and try it.